This post may contain affiliate links. Please read my disclosure for more information.

 30% for Necessities

-The first 30 of this budgeting guide is for your necessities.
+The first 30 of this budgeting system is for your necessities.
 This includes anything you have to have, like food, utilities, healthcare and car insurance.
+Here is an in-depth list of examples of needs and wants.

 Examples of Needs: